The Visit (2015 American film): Production

+Development

 After The Last Airbender and After Earth failed critically, Shyamalan funded The Visit by borrowing $5 million against his home.

+Filming

 Filming began on February 19, 2014, under the preliminary title Sundowning.
 Sundowning is the increased restlessness and confusion of some dementia patients during the afternoon and evening.
 Shyamalan's Blinding Edge Pictures was the production company, with Shyamalan and Marc Bienstock producing, and Steven Schneider and Ashwin Rajan as executive producers.

 Although thousands of American children were auditioned for the film's two lead roles of Becca and Tyler, in what Shyamalan later characterized as a "total fluke", he eventually selected a pair of relatively unknown Australian juvenile actors, Olivia DeJonge and Ed Oxenbould, to portray the film's dual Philadelphia-native teenage protagonists.

-Because Shyamalan wanted to avoid reinforcing his reputation for plot twists, The Visit was the director's first film in several years without such a surprise.
 Every Hollywood studio passed on the rough cut, and Shyamalan feared that he would lose the millions he had invested in the film.
 Shyamalan admitted that he had trouble keeping the tone for the film consistent during the editing phase, telling Bloody Disgusting that the first cut of the film resembled an art house film more than a horror film.
 A second cut went in the opposite direction and the film became a comedy.
 He eventually struck a middle balance and cut the film as a thriller, which, according to him, helped tie the different elements together as they "could stay in service of the movie".
-After revisions Universal Pictures agreed to distribute the film, and producer Jason Blum and his company Blumhouse Productions were included in the credits.
+After revisions Universal Pictures agreed to distribute the film, and producer Jason Blum and his company Blumhouse Productions were included in the film's opening.